Originally published October 2021

 If you are retired and/or living off investments, things will likely be more complex, and you may benefit from working with a qualified tax preparer or CPA.

-Your Financial Advisor will play a key role in these circumstances to help you make tax-aware choices and advise you of any tax consequences that may arise from investing activities.
+Your Financial Advisor will play a key role in helping you make tax-aware choices and advise you of any potential tax consequences that may arise from investing activities.

 In my practice, I specialize in working with women in transition, especially post-divorce.

-If you find yourself administering meaningful investments for the first time and are feeling a bit lost, click the button below to get in touch.
-I'd love to help.
+If you find yourself in charge to the finances for the first time and are feeling a bit lost, click the link below to get in touch.
+I’d love to help.

 [1] This article will only address taxes levied at the federal level.
 A discussion of state and local taxes (SALT) is beyond the scope of this article.